 - local provision in mainstream, resourced mainstream and special schools

 - where to go for additional support locally or nationally, including voluntary services

-- what to do when things go wrong.
+- at to do when things go wrong.

-We support children and young people with SEND and their parents and carers in a variety of ways and can support you with:
+We support children and young people with SEND and their parents/carers in a variety of ways, for instance:

 - individual casework and representation, including arranging and attending meetings, contributing to assessments and reviews, and supporting participation in decisions about outcomes for children and young people

 - writing and responding to letters and reports, and support with EHC plans

 - help when things go wrong, including supporting children, young people and parents in arranging or attending early disagreement resolution meetings and in managing mediation, appeals to first-tier tribunal (SEN and Disability), exclusions and complaints on matters related to SEN and Disability and making children, young people and parents aware of the local authority’s and CCG’s services for resolving disagreements and for mediation, and on the routes of appeal and complaint on matters related to SEN and Disability